With AR Smart Measure, SightCall Agents can use Augmented Reality (AR) technology to take measurements over live SightCall video sessions.

 Once the app has successfully been downloaded and installed (if required), measurement is enabled immediately within the call:

-The red or green light signifies whether the Guest device is able to identify planes (flat surfaces) from the image.
+The red or green light signifies whether the guest device is able to identify planes (flat surfaces) from the image.
 Typically, the button remains red only if there is very limited video data (for example, the guest has covered their camera by putting their device down on a table, or is covering the camera with their hand).

-3. Guest Best Practices for Optimal Measurements
+3. Guest Steps to follow for Optimal Measurements

 We recommend holding the smartphone between a palm to an arm-length away from the point you want to measure – the closer the better - then move to the next one.
 The measurement will be much more accurate if the phone moves in space from one point to another.